Overv/VulkanTutorial/09_Generating_Mipmaps.md

     }
 ```

 If the object is close to the camera, `magFilter` is used as the filter.
 If the object is further from the camera, `minFilter` is used.
-Normally, `lod` is non-negative, and is only 0 when close the camera. `mipLodBias` lets us force Vulkan to use lower mip levels than it normally would.
+Normally, `lod` is non-negative, and is only 0 when close the camera. `mipLodBias` lets us force Vulkan to use lower `lod` and `level` than it would normally use.

 To see the results of this chapter, we need to choose values for our `textureSampler`.
 We've already set the `minFilter` and `magFilter` to use `VK_FILTER_LINEAR`.
 We just need to choose values for `minLod`, `maxLod`, `mipLodBias`, and `mipmapMode`.